adamziel/wordpress-contributor-toolkit/README.md

 ### Ideas and future work

 - Integrate Playground's XDebug.
+- Explore bundling MySQL server with the app.
 - Built‑in SMTP catcher for local email testing.
-- Explore bundling MySQL server with the app.
 - Migrate to the PHP Git client in https://github.com/wordpress/php-toolkit.
 - Potentially integrate with Studio to benefit from PHP version selector, wp-cli integration and other Studio features.
+- An ergonomic way of managing the git repository from the UI (commit, conflicts, pushes etc.) Or would it make sense to just endorse another git client?
+- Integrate with Trac and GitHub to apply and submit patches directly.
+Related: [grunt-patch-wordpress](https://github.com/WordPress/grunt-patch-wordpress)

 ### License